Alvarez AC65 Series Review | Acoustic-Classical Hybrids

 Final Thoughts on the Alvarez Classical

-The guitar is manufactured in China, which is a bummer, but then again most guitars under $1,000 are manufactured in China so that’s par for the course.
+The guitar is manufactured in China, but most guitars under $1,000 are manufactured in China so that’s par for the course.
 Even still, the production standards are good and the guitar feels like it will last for decades.

 If you’re looking for a good classical guitar OR if you can’t quite decide between a classical guitar and an acoustic guitar, this Alvarez hybrid will be right up your alley.